 The first destructive force is the discussion of any religion.
 Our program is open to all, regardless of our various beliefs, or lack of belief.
-Each member's understanding of a Higher reactions to our situation-to help us in applying the principles of Families Anonymous® to our own lives.
+Each member's understanding of a Higher Power is strictly a personal, private choice.

+The second destructive force is gossip.
+We are here to share our feelings, attitudes, and reactions to our situation-to help us in applying the principles of Families Anonymous® to our own lives.
 Careless discussion of other people's personal difficulties is contrary to the principles of our program.
 What we say here-stays here!